F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-create.rst

 - BIG-IP version 16.1 or newer
 - Credentials with REST API access

-on Terraform:
+On Terraform:

-- use of F5 BIG-IP provider version 1.15.0 or newer
+- Using F5 BIG-IP provider version 1.15.0 or newer
-- use of Hashicorp version following
+- Using Hashicorp versions following :ref:`versions`

 Creating a Policy